fieldtrip/website/development/integration.md

 ### Github

-We use Git and Github for version control of the software and for managing external contributions.
+We use Git and Github for version control of the software and of the website, and for managing external contributions.
 More details can be found [here](/development/git).
 We also maintain a copy of the same git repository on [BitBucket](#bitbucket).

 Following a push to github, a web hook is triggered.
 The code for that is at http://github.com/fieldtrip/webhook and is running on a dedicated (Raspberry Pi) server.